yilanchen6/provable-efficient-dataset-distill-KRR/README.md

-# Provable and Efficient Dataset Distillation for Kernel Ridge Regressioncy
+# Provable and Efficient Dataset Distillation for Kernel Ridge Regression